pythoncymetric/cymetric/README.md

 * Documentation exists(*).

 ## Installation
+This guide assumes that you have a working Python 3 (preferably python 3.7 or above) installation (and Sage and Mathematica, if you want to use these features as well).
+So running ```python3``` should work on your system.
+Moreover, it assumes that you have installed git.
+Note that both are standard on Mac and most Linux distributions.
+For Windows, you will typically have to install them and make sure that for example Python works correctly with Mathematica if you are planing on using the Mathematica interface.

 ### 1. Install it with Python
 If you want to use any existing python installation (note that we recommend using a virtual environment, see below), just run in a terminal